CamecaAPT/cameca-customanalysis-pca/docs/SpatialPartitioningAlgorithm.md

 Once the 1D profile is made, the first step is to identify its most prominent peak.
 The applicable part of the code is the class "OneDGridPartitionFinder".
 The bin with the highest population is identified as the basis of a "peak region", and then neighboring bins are added to the peak region as long as

-- The value in the neighboring peak is a decrease from its neighbor in the peak region
+- The value in the neighboring bin is a decrease from its neighbor in the peak region
-- The value in the neighboring peak is above a "noise floor"
+- The value in the neighboring bin is above a "noise floor"

 The "noise floor" value is currently hard coded at 5% of the population of the most-populated bin.
 Making this a user-settable parameter is a possibility for future work.